-Harriet P. Schleifer is President of American Jewish Committee (AJC).
-She has an extensive history of leadership within AJC, having previously served as Chairperson of the Board of Governors and of Project Interchange, and as President of the Westchester/Fairfield Regional Office.
-In 2017, Harriet and her husband Len joined a small group of AJC leaders in establishing AJC Central Europe in Warsaw.
-The office of the director is dedicated to Harriet’s parents, Rubin and Frances Partel, who were Holocaust survivors from Poland.
+Harriet P. Schleifer is AJC’s national President.
+Harriet has an impressive history of leadership within AJC, having previously served as the Chairperson of AJC’s Board of Governors, Chairperson of AJC’s Project Interchange and as President of the Westchester/Fairfield Regional Office to name just a few.
+In 2017, Harriet and her husband Len joined a small group of AJC leaders in forming AJC Central Europe in Warsaw.
+The office of the director in Warsaw is dedicated to Harriet’s parents, Rubin and Frances Partel.

 Harriet practiced law with a focus on education law.
 She has extensive experience representing students with special needs.
-She serves on the Executive Committee of Chapel Haven, Inc., a residential school and organization whose mission is to provide lifelong individualized services for people with developmental and social disabilities, empowering them to live independent and self-determined lives.
+She serves on the Executive Committee of Chapel Haven Schleifer Center, Inc., a residential school and organization whose mission is to provide lifelong individualized services for people with developmental and social disabilities, empowering them to live independent and self-determined lives.